Save $$$ and help your favorite charities even more.

 This is a good deal for you and a good deal for your favorite causes.
 So why not consider using the charitable deduction?

-One common is excuse is that the charitable deduction requires you to be extremely organized in maintaining records.
+The charitable deduction requires you to be organized in your giving and maintain records.
 Generally speaking, the greater the deduction, the more detailed the records you are required to keep.
-Yet, this organization is made a little bit easier when fully understanding the deduction.

 Here’s a simple explanation of IRS record keeping rules for the charitable deduction: